rajatvyadav/learn-elastic-search/readme.md

  # Go - Gin - Elasticsearch

-This is the sample client project for demostration of Elasticsearch using go-gin You can also check my article - https://rajatvyadav.medium.com/elasticsearch-in-go-65388f8dbfad
+This is the sample client project for demostration of Elasticsearch using go-gin.

+You can also check my article - https://rajatvyadav.medium.com/elasticsearch-in-go-65388f8dbfad

 ## Running the application